 - She didn't love me enough to live.

 - My family members are to blame.

-Although suicide is often sudden, it is not always unexpected and so not all who experience the death of a loved one struggle to answer the question of “why?”.
-In many instances there has been discussion of suicidal thoughts or past suicide attempts.
+When the Death Is Expected.
+Although suicide is often sudden, it is not always unexpected—and so not all who experience the death of a loved one to suicide struggle to answer the question of "Why?".
+In many instances, there has been discussion of suicidal thoughts or past suicide attempts.
 Maple et al (2007) found in interviews with suicidally bereaved parents that "preparedness" was linked with an ability to anticipate and explain their child's death.
-They note,
+They note:

 Regardless of the circumstances surrounding the death, things like complicated family dynamics, shifting roles, and different coping styles can test and challenge a family.
-After a suicide death additional conflict may emerge because…
+After a suicide death, conflict may emerge because:

-- The deceased's mental illness and suicidal behavior created disruption and placed strain on the family as a whole.
+- The deceased's mental illness or suicidal behavior created disruption and placed a strain on the family.